envycontent/haiku-user-manual/content/add-a-document-to-a-column.rst

 Add a Document to a Content Column
 ==================================

-.. note:: These user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

 This shows you how to add a document to a Content Column.